 Make sure you also head over to the main stage at Grant Avenue at Washington Street for additional entertainment.
-Here is the full schedule at this stage for the weekend.

 The Chinatown Autumn Moon Festival closes with a small White Crane Dragon Parade.
 You will also find this parade along Grant Avenue.

-Inside Chinatown, you will only find a handful of place to stay.
+Inside Chinatown, you will only find a handful of places to stay.
 However, you will find dozens just a few blocks away in Union Square.
 Check out my top recommendations by clicking the links below.

 There are so many great things to do in Chinatown.
 Here are some of my favorite places to explore during my visit to this district.